kluivert-queiroz/wipro-code-challenge/challenge-functions/README.md

 * **File**: `src/rankMostUsedLetters.js`

-* **What should this do?** This must made a raking with the three most used letters in a given phrase.
+* **What should this do?** This function must make a ranking with the three most used letters in a given phrase.

 * **Entries**: A phrase.

 * **Output**: An array containing the positions of the letters as a index, first must be index 0 and so son, each object must contain a field `letter`, having the letter in the position and field `times`, showing how many times this letter has been used.
-Your code must bring only the first three positions in the raking, if don't have more than 2 letters in phrase, then must bring the rest of positions as an empty object.
+Your code must bring only the first three positions in the ranking, if don't have more than 2 letters in phrase, then must bring the rest of positions as an empty object.

 * **Examples**:
 ```js